-AlS transponder identifying the yacht's position, course and speed to other craft will remain RECOMMENDED for 2023 for boats finishing at Mackinac Island.
-AlS is MANDATORY for 2023 in the Super Mac and Super Mac and Back courses as of 2023, except for solo sailors who have already completed at least 20 GLSS Solo Challenges.
+AIS transponder identifying the yacht's position, course and speed to other craft is mandatory as of 2024, except for solo sailors who have already completed at least 20 GLSS Solo Challenges.
+It must be turned on and transmitting for the entirety of the event.